A Facebook bug that exposes email/phone number to your friends

 The email issue was acknowledged by the security team and got fixed 3 days after triage.
 The Facebook team said, “We will decide bounty once we fix this phone number issue as well.”

 Since the email issue was fixed, I tried to bypass the original fix.
-For this, I gave a try to look into disavow flow this time.
+For this, I gave a try to disavow flow this time.

 What is Disavow Flow?